Bluehouse-Technology/otter/README.md

 A note on the tag key/value and log types: the Zipkin interface requires string types.
-The Zipkin connector module (otter_conn_zipkin.erl) attempts to convert: integer, atom, list types to binary.
+The Zipkin connector module (otter_conn_zipkin.erl) attempts to convert: integer, atom, and iolist types to binary.
 This allows using these data types too as keys, values and logs, however any other "non-obvious" types would still need conversion (or simply can not be used).
 The impact of having an incompatible type in the tag keys, values and logs will likely crash the encoding/sending function in the Zipkin connector module resulting